Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Co-investment model

 \section{Co-investment model}

 In this section, we first provide a schematic overview of the proposed co-investment strategy (Section~\ref{sec:high-level}).
 We then model the co-investment within a stochastic framework (Section~\ref{sec:modeling}) and introduce the stochastic coalitional game that represents it (Section~\ref{sec:stochastic-coalitional-game}).
 Next, we define the nominal game (Section~\ref{sec:nominal-game}), a deterministic version of the stochastic game, and establish key properties necessary for analyzing co-investment within the stochastic setting.
-After that, we present the main result of the paper: a lower bound on the probability that the grand coalition is stable under uncertainty (Section~\ref{sec:stability}), followed by the probability that the co-investment is profitable for all players~(Section~\ref{sec:profitability}).
-Finally, we apply the Shapley value concept to fairly distribute costs and revenues among the players (Section~\ref{sec:shapley}).
+After that, we present the main result of the paper: a lower bound on the probability that the grand coalition is stable under uncertainty (Section~\ref{sec:stability}), followed by a lower bound on the probability that the co-investment is profitable for all players~(Section~\ref{sec:profitability}).
+We then show the relation between the two lower bounds~(Section \ref{sec:relationship}).
+Finally, we apply the nucleolus concept to distribute costs and revenues among the players (Section~\ref{sec:shapley}).